Talkarcabbage/rs-timer/README.md

 defaultTabRows=5      # 0 to 2.1 billion  [Number of default tab rows if no tabs exist.
 Imports from cfg,gridRows] defaultTabName=Main   # Non-empty-string  [Name of the first tab if it is imported or does not exist yet.
 Imports from cfg,mainTabName] framesPerUpdate=15    # 1 to 2.1 billion  [Number of frames per update of the GUI.
 Lower values make the timer GUI more fluid, higher values decrease CPU usage.
-Recommended maximum is 60, i.e. once per second]
+Recommended maximum is 60, i.e. once per second] saveGuiResizes=true   # true or false     [Whether or not to save the size of the GUI to config when resized via drag]
 ```

 # Disclaimer